Tarun Gupta

 • Optimize H1 and H2 titles

-• Create value adding content
+• Create value-adding content

-Focus on Responsiveness:
+Focus on Responsiveness

-Work on Website Navigation:
+Work on Website Navigation

 Website navigation is an important UX element.
 Your website home page must offer users clear and easy navigation.
 They should be able to visit from one corner of your website to the other without interruption.
 Throughout their journey on your website, they shouldn’t have to think about their next step.

 Hope you would like the ways we explained in the article to improve your UX and boost SEO.
 Do write your comments and suggestions in the comment box.
-We would really appreciate it.
+We would appreciate it.

 Comments are closed.